 Ceramext™ technology has developed a newly patented hot-forging process that can transform even low-cost waste materials into advanced impermeable high strength patented ceramic compositions.
-Many new ceramic compositions are derived from waste materials including mine tailings, quarry fines, biomass ash, garbage incinerator ash, and coal fly ash.
+Many new ceramic compositions are derived from waste materials including reservoir sediments, mine tailings, quarry fines, biomass ash, garbage incinerator ash, and coal fly ash.
 These waste materials, without using binders, can produce high quality floor, wall and roof tiles, building cladding, bricks, pavers, and other ceramic products suitable for marketing at competitive prices.
 With Ceramext™ technology, technology, porcelain quality tiles can be efficiently produced by only screening raw waste materials, eliminating expensive grinding and spray drying steps.